 Without our extension in time there would be no dancing.
 When we combine sounds and motion in a dance we create patterns that occur stretched over a period of time.

 I will leave the exploration of the other senses such as temperature, smell, taste, pain, surface pressure, joint position etc. to your own investigation.
-Most of these senses introduce what are known as qualia (“Qualia” plural, single “Quale”) into the space and time of your Experience.
+These senses introduce what are known as qualia (“Qualia” plural, single “Quale”) into the space and time of your Experience.
 Stub your toe and the quale of pain occurs at the position of your toe in the space and time of your Experience etc.

-When we hear a stray click in the room we have the click preceded by a lack of sound followed by a sound at the place of the click.
+When we hear a stray click in the room we have a lack of sound followed by a sound at the place of the click.
 The lack of sound can have a duration that is far longer than half a second.
 When there is a half second click we have some of the preceding lack of sound present so that the combined length of no sound plus sound is greater than half a second.

-We have already seen that qualia exist in nets that are losely interconnected.
+We have already seen that qualia exist in nets that are loosely interconnected.
 The most likely explanation of time extending either side of a splash is that there is another quality that extends in time before the start or end of the splash.

 The Memory in a Quale